Technoplatz/bi/README.md

 docker-compose up --detach --remove-orphans
 ```

-To start or restart the system by receiving the latest software updates and keep it up and running at the background;
+To start or restart the system by receiving the latest software updates and keep it up and running in the background;

 ```bash
 docker-compose pull && docker-compose up --detach --remove-orphans